Collier Area Transit

 The study is anticipated to be completed and ready for presentation to the MPO Board and Board of County Commissioners in October 2020 for inclusion into the 2045 LRTP.
 The recommendations are likely to factor into an update to the Congestion Management Process and thus be eligible for future funding by the MPO.

-The map of existing Park and Ride locations, Park and Ride priority lot locations previously identified in the 2005 CUTR Park & Ride Site Identification Study [Adopted Park and Ride], and preliminary additional Park and Ride lot location identified can be found here.
-This is a preliminary map that was presented to the Technical and Citizen’ Advisory Committees to obtain further input.
+The map of existing Park and Ride locations, Park and Ride priority lot locations previously identified in the 2005 CUTR Park & Ride Site Identification Study, and preliminary additional Park and Ride lot location identified can be found here.
+This preliminary map was presented to the Technical and Citizen’ Advisory Committees to obtain further input.
 Other possible Park and Ride locations shall be added or further refined through the planning process as public input is received and a standardized methodology for locating Park and Ride sites is developed.

 You may contact Josephine Medina at (239)252-5850 with any question.